 Fearing the reactions of top managers, middle managers remained silent or provided optimistic, filtered information.
 One middle manager told us “the information did not flow upwards.
 Top management was directly lied to…I remember examples when you had a chart and the supervisor told you to move the data points to the right [to give a better impression].
 Then your supervisor went to present it to the higher-level executives.

 Encouraging miscommunication, whether intentional or not, will only lead to organisational decline.
-This is especially if flow of information about reality or truth is obscured, and top management makes decision on the basis of such flawed or misconstrued information.
-This is the issue when there’s too much emotions caught up in reporting.
+This is especially if the flow of information about reality or truth is obscured, and top management makes decision on the basis of such flawed or misconstrued information.
+This is the issue when there’s too much emotion caught up in reporting.
 Reporting should ideally be unemotional, clinical and rational.

 [T]op managers also applied pressure for faster performance in personnel selection.
 They later admitted to us that they favoured new blood who displayed a “can do” attitude.

-This led middle managers to over promise and under deliver.
+This led middle managers to over-promise and under-deliver.
 One middle manager told us that “you can get resources by promising something earlier, or promising a lot.
 It’s sales work.”
 This was made worse by the lack of technical competence among top managers, which influenced how they could assess technological limitations during goal setting.

 Misalignment of incentives that drives unhelpful behaviours throughout the organisation.
 So to that extent, being able to create a culture that implicitly rewards honest behaviours through praise and recognition; punishing or frowning upon over-promising, and inaccurate reporting, sows the seeds for success of an organisation.
 There will naturally be a tension between behaviours which promotes the interest of the organisation and the need to ‘perform’ at an individual level.
 The ability of the organisation culture to protect behaviours that promotes the sustainability and long-term interest of the organisation is so vitally important.

-Yet in most of today’s organisation, we have not invested sufficient thought into the culture; focusing instead to utilise our resources to drive work performance, measured mostly by short term metrics.
+Yet in most of today’s organisation, we have not invested sufficient thought into the culture; focusing instead to utilise our resources to drive work performance, measured mostly by short-term metrics.
 A good place to start is really by reworking the prevailing narrative, especially rewiring the mindset obsessed with linear, unidimensional growth.
 Caring for the mental health and well-being of employees at the level of supporting them to deconflict those tensions mentioned above will go a long way.